-With only rare exception, all surplus property will require preparation and approval of either a traditional appraisal or a valuation report prior to disposal.
-If an appraiser has reason to want to use an appraisal format different from any WisDOT prescribed format as referenced in the

-REPM, the appraiser will communicate the reason(s) to the regional property manager and must receive concurrence prior proceeding with their appraisal.
+With only rare exception, all surplus property will require preparation and approval of either an appraisal or a valuation report prior to disposal.
+If an appraiser has reason to use an appraisal format different from any WisDOT prescribed format as referenced in the REPM, the appraiser will communicate the reason(s) to the assigned review appraiser and must receive concurrence prior to proceeding with their appraisal.